KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 - The [Oracles](./oracles.html) Module
   - This module uses an [oraclefeed](https://github.com/KomodoPlatform/komodo/blob/master/src/cc/dapps/oraclefeed.c) app to provide information to the Gateways Module about tokens a user deposits
 - The [Prices](./prices.html) Module
-  - The Prices Module works in combination with the Oracles Module to create a decentralized and trustless oracle (DTO) that receives data from a range of external sources (defined by a developer) and makes this information available on the Pegs Smart Chain
+  - The Prices Module works in combination with the Oracles Module to create a decentralized and trustless oracle (DTO) that receives data from a range of external sources (defined by a developer) and make this information available on the Pegs Smart Chain
-  - This module is responsible for tracking the value of an external asset (including assets external to the Komodo ecosystem) for on-chain value mimicry
+  - This module is responsible for tracking the value of an external asset (including assets external to the Komodo ecosystem) for on-chain value price mimicry
   - Data from the Prices module becomes available for Smart Chain activity after a twenty-four hour delay

 ##### A Brief Explanation of Pegs Functionality

 There are several technical elements involved in the Pegs Antara Module that collaborate to create a stablecoin.

+###### Creating a Tokenized Currency to Back the Stablecoin

 The first aspect relies on three different Antara Modules: [Gateways,](./gateways.html) [Tokens,](./tokens.html) and [Oracles.](./oracles.html) On a Komodo-related Smart Chain, such as `KMD`, using the chain's native currency, users lock funds to the Gateways Module.

 Once the funds are locked, the three modules together automatically make available to the user an equiavlent number of tokens on the Pegs Smart Chain.
 These tokens represent the locked funds on a `1:1` ratio.

 As these tokens are `1:1` representations of the locked funds, the value of these tokens does not change in respect to the associated funds.
 However, the cryptocurrency represented may not be stable.

+###### Creating a Reliable Rate of Exchange Between the Stablecoin and the Backing Cryptocurrency

 The second aspect relies on the [Prices](./prices.html) Antara Module, and, once again, on the [Oracles](./oracles.html) Antara Module.

 Before the user can exchange their tokens for a stablecoin, the Smart Chain must be able to determine the stablecoin's projected market value (such as the market value of `USD`).

 Using data provided by a wide range of online application programming interfaces (APIs), which can be manually determined by a developer, these two modules create a stable rate of exchange between the user's tokens and the pegged stablecoin.

+###### Offering the Exchange Between Stablecoin and Backing Cryptocurrency

 With these two elements (the user's tokens and a rate of exchange) the <b>Pegs Antara Module</b> is now able to offer a stablecoin.

 The user sends their tokens (such as tokenized `KMD`) to the Pegs Module, which locks the tokens against further spending for the duration of Pegs usage.

 Once the funds are locked, the Pegs Module makes available to the user native coins from the Pegs-related Smart Chain.
 The exchange rate between the user's deposited tokens and the native Smart Chain coins is determined by the data-driven rate of exchange.

 In this manner, the native Smart Chain coins become the intended stablecoin.

 ##### Managing Price Volatility